hydro-project/hydroflow/book/example_5_surface.md

-# Graph Un-Reachability
+# Graph Reachability
-Our next example builds on the previous by finding vertices that are _not_ reachable.
-To do this, we need to capture the set `all_vertices`, and use a [difference](./surface_ops.gen.md#difference) operator to form the difference between that set of vertices and `reachable_vertices`.

-Essentially we want a flow like this:
+To expand from graph neighbors to graph reachability, we want to find vertices that are connected not just to `origin`, but also to vertices reachable *transitively* from `origin`.
+Said differently, a vertex is reachable from `origin` if it is one of two cases:
+1. a neighbor of `origin` *or*
+2. a neighbor of some other vertex that is itself reachable from `origin`.

+It turns out this is a very small change to our Hydroflow program!
+It will also illustrate an operator, [`tee()`](./surface_ops.gen.md#tee), which has multiple outputs.

+Essentially we want to take *all* the reached vertices we found in our graph neighbors program, and treat them recursively just as we treated `origin`.
+To do this in a language like Hydroflow, we introduce a cycle in the flow: we take the join output and have it flow back into the join input.
+The modified intuitive graph looks like this:

 ```mermaid
 graph TD
   subgraph sources